-The BA (Hons) Art History and History offers students the opportunity to explore the rich artistic and architectural heritage of the past and the artistic practices of more recent times.
-Students can learn how to critically interrogate visual and material evidence, and to construct arguments about societies and cultures, their values, and identities through the analysis of art, architecture, material culture, and other media.
-Students can work with texts, from medieval chronicles to modern archives and newspapers.
+The BA (Hons) Art History and History offers students the opportunity to explore the rich artistic and architectural heritage of the past, learn how to interrogate visual and material evidence critically, and construct arguments about societies and cultures, their values, and identities.
+Students can investigate art; architecture; material culture; and texts, from medieval chronicles to modern archives and newspapers.

 Classical Studies at Lincoln offers the opportunity to explore and examine the history, culture, and language of the ancient Greek and Roman worlds to discover how they have influenced and shaped the society in which we live today.

 Conservators play a key role in the protection and care of cultural heritage, preserving artworks, architecture, archaeology, and museum collections for future generations to enjoy.

 The study of the closely related fields of English and History encourages students to analyse a range of literary approaches and build a soild technical foundation as a writer.